JayWood/stop-jetpack-promotions/README.md

 ### New-school ( developers )
 `composer require jaywood/stop-jetpack-promotions:dev-master`

-If you happen to use the sweet [Composer Installers](https://github.com/composer/installers) library, this CLI script is marked as a `wordpress-plugin` for those of us who use CI environments.
+If you happen to use the sweet [Composer Installers](https://github.com/composer/installers) library, this script is marked as a `wordpress-plugin` for those of us who use CI environments.

 ## Screenshots